 ART PROGRAMS FOR KIDS

-Smudge, squiggle and splatter at Create Playdates on the second Wednesday of the month from 11 a.m. to 1 p.m. (extended to 2 p.m.
+Smudge, squiggle and splatter at Create Playdates on the second Wednesday of the month from 10 a.m. to 1 p.m. (extended to 2 p.m.
 June–August).
-Drop in with your little ones (ages 3-5) to meet up with other tots and their grown-ups for artmaking in Duncan Pavilion, storytime throughout the museum, and scavenger hunts in the galleries.
+Drop in with your little ones (ages 3–5) to meet up with other tots and their grown-ups for artmaking, storytime throughout the museum and instructor-guided "close looking" to explore artwork.
 Create Playdates explore a new theme every other month and are available in English and Spanish.
 Got some little detectives?
 They'll love Foxy and Shmoxy: Art Detectives, held the second Sunday of each month from September to May.

 DAM also offers a wide array of art-centric classes and camps for kids every spring break, fall break, Thanksgiving break, winter break and throughout the summer.